2026-27 ENROLLMENT

 New Families: Create an Alma Start Account.
 Current Families: Log into your Alma Start account.
 You will receive an email confirmation from ALMA upon successful account registration. ** Be sure to check your Spam folder if you do not find one in your inbox. **

-Current Families (if you have a current student attending and a new one applying): Click the green plus in the bottom left corner of your account to add a new student and follow the prompts.
-Current Families: Follow the prompts to add your new student to Alma Start.
+Current Families: Click the green plus in the bottom left corner of your account to add a new student and follow the prompts.
+Current Families: Follow the prompts to add your student to Alma Start.

 Next, click “Begin New Process” in the upper right corner to start an application process.